lcrespom/genetic-tsp-js/README.md

 The genetic engine will then use the evaluation function to select the best solutions of a given population in order to recombine their sequences and produce the new generation.

+## TSP parameters
+For a given amount of cities, or more in general, for a given problem to be solved, finding a good solution usually requires some tuning of the genetic engine parameters.
+These are the following:
+- **Number of cities**: Number of cities that the Traveling Salesman must visit.
+This parameter lets us test how good the genetic engine is at optimizing the TSP for a very large amount of cities.
+- **Population size**: Number of solutions per generation.
+- **Random seed**: The city map is randomly generated every time the "Start" button is pressed.
+If this field is empty, then the map will be different every time.
+Any non-empty string will be used as the random seed, so using the same string will always result in the same map.
+This allows comparing executions of the engine on equal terms, while tuning other parameters.
+- **Elite size**: At the start of every new generation, the best members of the previous generation are copied to the new one.
+This parameter determines the amount of top solutions to be copied.
+This ensures that new generations will always yield a solution at least as good as their predecessor.
+- **Invert ratio**: When generating the offspring of a generation, pairs of solutions are combined together.
+This ratio determines the proportion of solutions sequences to be inverted before being combined.
+- **Weight exponent**: Relative weight of favoring the best individuals during selection.
+Lower values result in higher diversity but slower evolution.
+- **Parallelism**: Number of parallel Web Workers.
+Each Web Worker executes an independent genetic engine, and the UI selects the best solution among them to be displayed in the map.
+This allows us to exploit the multiple cores that modern CPUs provide, multiplying the amount of generations per second.
+- **Migration cadence**: Number of generations after which populations share the incumbent.
+When more than one Web Worker is used, the UI redistributes the best solution among the all the Web Workers periodically, which incorporate it as a member of their next generation.

 ## Building and testing
 This is a 100% client-side project.
 You can deploy the web folder anywhere you want and open it from your browser.
 - Run `npm run svr` to launch a development server in watch mode.
 You can then open http://localhost:8080 and play with the application.